mdvorak/ilo4-metrics-exporter/README.md

     {"method": "login", "user_login": "myusername", "password": "mypassword"}
 ```

-_Note: It is up to you, how will you create the secret.
-If you are, for example, using SealedSecrets, object can be
+It is up to you, how will you create the secret.

+If you are using, for example, [SealedSecrets](https://github.com/bitnami-labs/sealed-secrets), object can be
 inlined into chart values, under `extraObjects` key, like this:

 ```yaml